pentandra/lifepreserver/items/static/blog/defining-the-scholarly-commons/index.md

 ---

-Almost two years ago, FORCE11 received a grant to try to answer the question, _are we ready to define the Scholarly Commons?_ Our intention was to design a new system of scholarly communication from scratch as a system explicitly designed for machine-based access and networked scholarship.
-I was invited to be on the steering committee of a working group around this program, and we held two (and a half) workshops to try to gather consensus on this topic with the hopes of answering this question in the affirmative.
+Almost two years ago, FORCE11 received a grant to try to answer the question, _are we ready to define the Scholarly Commons?_ I was invited to be on the steering committee of a working group around this program, and we held two (and a half) workshops to try to gather consensus on this topic with the hopes of answering this question in the affirmative.
+Our intention was to design a new system of scholarly communication from scratch as a system explicitly designed for machine-based access and networked scholarship.
 But perhaps out of fear that few would adopt a new system of scholarly communication if it looked too different from our current system, we have yet to approach some fundamental questions and define what it is that we're really talking about.

-It's easy in a committee or group setting for dominant voices or agendas, even if well-intentioned, to shape a discussion in a way that is not representative of the group, especially when confronted with the need to get things done.
+It's easy in a group setting for dominant voices or agendas, even if well-intentioned, to shape a discussion in a way that is not representative of the group, especially when confronted with the need to get things done.
 In a way, this is the very problem we are trying to address with the Scholarly Commons.